d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

 ### Rube Goldberg Striking Again

-Let us see how the parameter naming conventions work if we nest multiple blocks inside each other.
+Let's see how the parameter naming conventions work if we nest multiple blocks inside each other.
 For that we first define a function that produces blocks (a block factory, so to speak) and then we combine these inside yet larger blocks.

 ```{.python .input  n=20}
 def block1():